AlmirPaulo/Organizer_Bot/README.md

 Not yet.

 ### Does it Works in Mac?
 Honestly, I don't know.
 Maybe.
-If you test it and it works, please let me know!
+If you test it, please let me know what happens!
 ### How I turn it off?

 				ps ax| grep organizer_bot.py